spellmaster199/rickAndMortyApp/README.md

 - Introduction of favorites feature

 📬 Contact
-- If you have any questions or feedback, feel free to write via the contact page or open an issue in the GitHub repo!
+- If you have any questions or feedback, feel free to write via the contact page or open an issue in the GitHub repository!

 Made for fans, by fans! 🚀